KatCorbett.com - Photo Gallery

 Another souvenir of power plant days is “The Pump,” a huge water pump prettied up with blue paint.
 It holds a place of honor in the lobby between the ballet and opera companies.

-Caitlin at the barre in Studio 2 One other feature few ballet studios can offer is the entertainment of trains rumbling past just inches from the studios’ rear windows!
-During any class the floor may quake beneath the dancers as an Amtrak Express speeds by.
+One other feature few ballet studios can offer is the entertainment of trains rumbling past just inches from the studios' rear windows!
+During any class the floor may quake beneath the dancers as an Amtrak train speeds by.

 The Dr. Phillips Center for Performing Arts was named to honor the million-dollar gift from the Dr. Phillips Foundation that started the project on its way to reality.
 Dr. Phillips was a successful early citrus grower in the Central Florida area.
 He believed in the importance of education and the arts, and the many places around Orlando named for him pay tribute to his generosity.